pnnl/buildingid-py/README.rst

   #!/usr/bin/env python3

-  # Use the "C-NE-SW" format for UBID codes.
+  # Use the "C-NW-SE" format for UBID codes.
   import buildingid.v2

   if __name__ == '__main__':